Australian Financial Review

-The Australian Financial Review (abbreviated to the AFR) is an Australian business-focused, compact daily newspaper covering the current business and economic affairs of Australia and the world.
-The newspaper is based in Sydney, New South Wales, Australia; owned by Nine Entertainment and has been published continuously since its founding in 1951.
-The AFR, along with the rest of Fairfax Media (aside from some publications which were sold to Australian Community Media), was sold to Nine Entertainment for more than A$2.3 billion.
-The AFR is published in tabloid format six times a week, whilst providing 24/7 online coverage through its website.
-In November 2019, the AFR reached 2.647 million Australians through both print and digital mediums (Mumbrella).
+The Australian Financial Review (AFR) is an Australian compact daily newspaper with a focus on business, politics and economic affairs.
+The newspaper is based in Sydney, New South Wales, and has been published continuously since its founding in 1951.
+It is currently owned by Nine Entertainment.
+The AFR is published in tabloid format six times a week, and provides 24/7 coverage through its website and mobile app.
+In November 2019, the AFR reached 2.647 million Australians through both print and digital mediums according to Mumbrella.

 The Australian Financial Review started as a print-only weekly newspaper in 1951, before changing to a bi-weekly in 1961, and a daily newspaper in 1963.
 The paper now publishes multiple magazines and a supplementary weekend paper, which was launched in 1995.
 In that same year, the AFR website was also released, which helped to expand its readership base across all media.

-Historically, its news articles and editorials favoured neoliberal ideals, influencing Australian policy debates during the 1970s–1980s.
-During the 2000s, the AFR took on the role of the corporate watchdog, scrutinising businesses and the government for foul play and corruption.
-In more recent years, its editorial stance and news coverage has become more neutral; however, the AFR is still considered moderately conservative in its reporting bias with regards to free-market regulation policies.
+The AFR, along with most of Fairfax Media, was purchased by Nine Entertainment in 2018.